aikatz/sketch-city/docs/labs/lab4.md

 ### Communicating maze information from the Arduino to the FPGA

 In order to communicate the radio-received data from the Arudino to the FPGA, we first attempted to transmit data via SPI.
 Our first step was to write Arduino code to transmit a byte of SPI using Arudino's SPI library.
 Then we confirmed the SPI output on the oscilloscope by checking the CLK, MOSI, and CS lines individually.
 Our SPI signal counted from 0-9 continously.
 The waveform on the oscilloscope correctly refelcted the data transmission.
 Then we began writing Verilog code to interpret the SPI signal on 3 GPIO pins.
 Below is our code for interpreting SPI that did not work correctly.
-Our main issue was flagging when the SPI_data_buffer was full, in order to know when to write the pixel to the display.
+Our main obstacle was communicating when the SPI transfer was done and it was safe to read the SPI buffer.
+We wanted to use a register as a flag, but had issues writing the register from multiple always blocks.

 ```V
 wire spi_sck;